VIB-PSB/ksrates/docs/reciprocal_retention.rst

 The diamond step, taking as input tens of angiosperm FASTA files (focal species plus 37 angosperms), generates an output file of 21 GB.
 This file can be deleted once the reciprocal retention pipeline is completed.
 The file location for the ``example`` dataset is ``example/paralog_distributions/wgd_elaeis/reciprocal_retention/orthomcl/elaeis_original_37.dmd.tsv``.

-The OrthoMCL step, taking as input the diamond table, generates within the ``tmp`` subdirectory the "blast parse output" (BPO) output file, which occupies the same space as the diamond table (e.g. 21 GB).
+The OrthoMCL step, taking as input the diamond table, generates within the ``tmp`` subdirectory the "blast parse output" (BPO) output file, which occupies the same space as the diamond table (i.e. 21 GB).
 This file can be deleted once the reciprocal retention pipeline is completed.
 The file location for the ``example`` dataset is ``example/paralog_distributions/wgd_elaeis/reciprocal_retention/orthomcl/May_16/tmp/all.bpo``.

 Note on OrthoMCL implementation